stefan6419846/pip-licenses-lib/README.md

 Changes compared to original version:

+  * Use `dataclasses.dataclass` instead of a dictionary for each package information result.
   * Enable support for Python < 3.8 by using the `importlib_metadata` backport and dropping support for the new annotations behaviour for now.
   * Remove all output/rendering functionality.
   * Move all methods to the top level.
   * Always return all copyright and notice file matches.
   * Always return the system packages as well.
-  * Include the license names and distribution object inside the result dictionary.
+  * Include the license names and distribution object inside the results.
   * Do not use abbreviations for naming purposes.
   * Rewrite tests to use plain *unittest* functionality.
   * Add option to skip retrieving license and notice files for faster version-only checks.